 Hint: This collection’s so popular, it’s sold out.

 Best: Victoria Beckham for Estee Lauder

-In a limited edition collection for Estee Lauder, Victoria Beckham introduces a small range of products.
-Makeup artists and customers alike are raving about the quality of the products.
-People love the products so much they’re all sold out.
-The hefty price tag on the limited edition items didn’t stop customers from stocking up.
+In a limited edition collection for Estee Lauder, Victoria Beckham introduced a small range of products.
+Makeup artists and customers alike were raving about the quality of the products.
+People loved the products so much they’re all sold out.
+And the hefty price tag on the limited edition items didn’t stop customers from stocking up.

 Hint: This brand is the first to use this trendy ingredient.

 Model Josie Maran’s name is now synonymous with her beauty brand instead of modeling.
 Maran created a line of cosmetics all containing argan oil, something no other brand had done at the time, according to Total Beauty.
 Every product in Maran’s lineup is worth the price tag, delivering optimal results.

 Hint: A model quits to start her own business that’s hugely successful today.

 One of the longest running beauty brands is Iman.
 Iman herself quit modeling in 1994 to start her own beauty brand after makeup artists struggled to find products to match her skin tone.
 Since then, her business has grown into a brand worth millions, according to Wonderland magazine.

 Hint: Rihanna spends years creating a beauty brand.